WebAssembly/design/AstSemantics.md

 ## Type-parameterized operators.

-  * `select`: select one of two operands according to a boolean condition
+  * `select`: a ternary operator with a boolean (i32) condition and two additional operands with the parameterized type. `select` returns the the first type-parameterized operand if the condition operand is non-zero, or the second type-parameterized operand otherwise.

 ## Feature test